BoiseState/CS390/lectures/lesson_plans.md

 ### Pre-Class Preperation
 #### Instructor
+* Prepare PDF presentation on technical interviews.
+* Prepare talking points from TED talk "Your body language may shape who you are | Amy Cuddy"
+* Email industry volunteers about possibly coming to class and giving a 20 minute talk about how their company conducts interviews

 #### Students
+* Watch TED talk "Your body language may shape who you are | Amy Cuddy"
+* Complete reading assignment given during last class

 ### In-Class Activities
+1) Instructor presents a PDF presentation on on technical interviews.

 ### Wrap Up
 * Assign reading material for next class:
 [Read pages 60-81 Cracking the Coding Interview 6th ed]